kbadr0/scan-page/README.md

 ---

 **🎉 You now have a complete, working vulnerability scanner that integrates with real OpenVAS scans!**

+---

+**Note:**
+- For step-by-step setup and troubleshooting, see `me-to-do.txt` and `backend-setup-instructions.txt` in this repository.